lady-h-world/My_Garden/reading_pages/tour_guide.md

 <p>&nbsp;</p>

-## Friends Around
+## Your Garden Companions
-Walking around the garden, new firends will accompany with you!
+Walking around the garden, you will be accompanied by:

 Our warmhearted <b>Chansey Butterflies</b> will bring you with tips, general notes and guide you to the right way, <i>just follow them!</i>